What Is Risk Analysis?

 As the risk is uncertain at any point in time, reviewing risk is essential to evaluate risk in the project from time to time to avoid any future disturbance.

-- Delphi Technique – Delphi TechniqueDelphi TechniqueThe Delphi method is a forecasting framework wherein the main objective is to arrive at a group consensus and fill up questionnaires by chosen experts.
-Next, the expert group opines their views on an initiator or facilitator, summarizing the gathered information into an understandable report. uses expert opinion to identify, analyze, and evaluate risks on an individual and anonymous basis.
+- Delphi Technique – Delphi TechniqueDelphi TechniqueThe Delphi method can be termed a forecasting process framework wherein the main objective is to arrive at a group consensus. uses expert opinion to identify, analyze, and evaluate risks on an individual and anonymous basis.

 - SWIFT Analysis – In SWIFT analysis, the team investigates how changes are approved, designed, or planned that might affect the project in any way.
 It is a systematic team-based approach.